UK sees goodwill for Brexit trade deal, open to "sensible" fishing compromise | Politics

-Britain said on Monday it was open to a "sensible" compromise on fishing and that there was goodwill on both sides to progress towards a Brexit trade deal as a new round of talks began in London.
+Britain said on Monday it was open to a "sensible" compromise on fishing and that there was goodwill on both sides to progress towards a Brexit trade deal, with the European Union saying it was redoubling its efforts for an accord.

-The United Kingdom left the European Union in January but the sides are trying to clinch a deal that would govern nearly 1 trillion dollars in annual trade before informal membership - known as the transition period - ends on Dec.
-31. "There are still differences, there are still some obstacles to overcome," British Environment Secretary George Eustice told Sky.
+The United Kingdom left the EU in January but the sides are trying to clinch a deal that would govern nearly 1 trillion dollars in annual trade before transitional arrangements end on Dec.
+31. "There are still differences, there are still some obstacles to overcome," British Environment Secretary George Eustice told Sky News.
 "But I think there is now some goodwill on both sides to progress things."

 After congratulating Joe Biden on his U.S. presidential election win, Prime Minister Boris Johnson said on Sunday an EU trade deal was "there to be done" and that the broad outlines were clear.
-EU chief Brexit negotiator Michel Barnier told Reuters he was "very happy to be back in London (for talks) and work continues."
+Back in Britain on Monday for another round of talks, EU chief Brexit negotiator Michel Barnier said: "Happy to be back in London today, redoubling our efforts to reach agreement on the future partnership."

-FISH The talks have snagged over state aid rules and fisheries, a sector laden with symbolism for Brexit supporters in Britain.
+Barnier said there remained three keys to unlocking a deal: respectful enforcement mechanisms, guarantees of fair competition, and stable access to markets including fishing.
+FISH

+Fishing contributed just 0.03% of British economic output in 2019, but many Brexit supporters see it as a symbol of the regained sovereignty they say leaving the EU brings.
+Combined with fish and shellfish processing, the sector makes up 0.1% of Britain's GDP.
+"On fisheries we've always been open to doing a sensible approach, looking potentially at agreements that might span a couple, three years for instance," Eustice said.

 ALSO READ